December 07, 2022

 Once registered, the user simply taps their finger or shows their face to access their digital wallet.
 This is both a better experience for the user and meets the multifactor authentication standards set forth by PSD2.

 As an added layer of security, a digital wallet provider could integrate LoginID’s Transaction Confirmation with Biometric Digital Signature API and provide their end users with payment authentication.
 When a customer wants to trade or transfer their crypto, they will first be prompted to provide their biometric, which once confirmed will authenticate the payment and create a digital receipt.

 With the dual fraud prevention provided by passwordless authentication, when users log into their digital wallet, and payment authentication, when transferring crypto, an investor can rest assured that a fraudster is not stealing their crypto.

-The EU has also made known their plans to institute a digital identity verification framework that could be a game-changer for the existing eKYC space.
+The EU has also made known their plans to institute a biometric identity verification framework that could be a game-changer for the existing eKYC space.

-A convenient way for crypto exchanges and digital wallets to prepare themselves for upcoming eKYC regulations would be to utilize LoginID and authID’s digital identity verification solution.
-This eKYC portal recognizes and verifies over 9,000 documents from hundreds of countries, thus simplifying the digital identity verification process.
+A convenient way for crypto exchanges and digital wallets to prepare themselves for upcoming eKYC regulations would be to utilize LoginID and authID’s biometric identity verification solution.
+This eKYC portal recognizes and verifies over 9,000 documents from hundreds of countries, thus simplifying the biometric identity verification process.
 The solution works perfectly well on phones, allowing for easy mobile identity verification as well.

 Cryptocurrency is making an impact all across the planet, with even old school financial behemoths starting to pay close attention to the sector.
 However, regulators are also paying more attention to crypto and more closely scrutinizing the industry in an attempt to halt illicit activity.